hkumar793/Stock_Market_Prediction/README.md

 # Stock Market Price Predictor

 A deep‐learning model that forecasts next‐day stock prices using 20 years of historical data from Yahoo Finance.
-Built with TensorFlow/Keras LSTM layers and a sliding window approach.
+Built with TensorFlow/Keras LSTM layers.

 ---

 ## Project Overview

 - **Objective**
-  Predict the next 7 trading days’ Open, High, Low, Close, and Adjusted Close prices for any ticker symbol using a trained deep-learning model.
+  Predict the next 7 trading days’ Open, High, Low, and Close prices for any ticker symbol using a trained deep-learning model.

 - **Key Features**
   - Downloads 20 years of daily stock data using `yfinance`